 Incidents of unwarranted cash seizures at airports are quite common.
 According to a recently published analysis by IJ, Customs and Border Protection (CBP) and other federal agencies have used asset forfeiture to seize more than $2 billion from travelers between 2000 and 2016.
 The analysis found that a majority of the cash seizures were from travelers who allegedly did not declare they were traveling with more than $10,000.

-More than a year after it seized Jones’ money, the DEA announced in a letter it sent to her legal representatives earlier this month that it would be returning all of her money.
+More than a year after it seized the Tampa woman’s money, the DEA announced in a letter it sent to her legal representatives earlier this month that it would be returning all of her money.

 South Florida Civil Asset Forfeiture Attorney